nir1218/gno/examples/gno.land/r/x/nir1218_evaluation_proposal/EVALUATION.md

 A committee, acting as a trusted entity, can decide on a category and its corresponding evaluation criteria.
 Any member can propose the addition of a new category and its associated evaluation criteria.
 Furthermore, any member can propose a contribution for evaluation.
-Currently, members can vote on proposals using a simple "YES" or "NO" system.
-However, unanimous approval from all members is required for the acceptance of any new category or contribution.

-For example, a committee will be established to evaluate code contributions within a repository.
-Contributions will be associated with pull requests managed within the Git repository.
-Crucially, each pull request must be associated with a category from the approved list, such as 'bounty,' 'chore,' 'defect,' or 'document'.
-Committee members could include core development team members or any other trusted entities within the DAO.

 ### Committee